archenovalis/X4Mods/getting_a_job/readme.md

   * Contraband pays much more when working for a faction that produces it.
   * Reverse engineer ships to get blueprints.

 ## Changelog
 - v0.1: Early player economy changes are complete.
 - v0.2: Basic Paycheck implemented
-- v0.21: Sell ships mechanic replaced, reduced ship sell price -- divide by ship class max ratio m=7x, l=13x xl=9, xxl=9x
+- v0.21: Sell ships mechanic replaced, reduced ship sell price to 50%.
 - v0.5: Work Missions implemented.
 Mission pay cut in half.
-Work misison bonus pay increased by 40-250%.
+Work mission bonus pay increased by 40-250%.